 Once you’ve identified and prioritized the feature gaps most relevant to your business, you should document how (and how much) you expect solutions to move the needle.
-For example:

 Be sure to take into account all the various ways you’ll be able to shift your channel mix, reduce contact duration, maximize FCR and so on.
 Analyze how those changes will reduce the total volume of interactions your agents will need to handle, and then, with those revised volume numbers, you can calculate how much you’ll be able to lower your cost per contact.

 Now that you’ve assessed, prioritized and quantified the expected business benefits of your shiny new CCaaS solution, compare them with your existing cost per contact figures to derive a solid estimate of expected ROI.